 Transcranial Magnetic Stimulation is a non-evasive treatment approach that effectively delivers highly-focused electrical pulses to a precise region of the brain (the “Left Prefrontal Cortex” – responsible for moods and personality development) so stimulation to the areas of the brain responsible for depression can take place.
 These pulses, while varying slightly, are very similar in intensity to the pulses generated by the magnetic field during an MRI.
 The short and repeated bursts of electromagnetic energy which is introduced through the patient’s scalp will excite the neurons in the connected areas of the targeted region of the brain.

 Transcranial Magnetic Stimulation is a treatment that’s still be learned about and research efforts are still underway.
 Depression is a chronic condition for many and unfortunately many struggling with depression have had no success with antidepressant medication.
 Thankfully, for those who have found themselves stranded of working recovery options, transcranial magnetic stimulation may be of help as it’s an alternative to commonly-used antidepressant medication that has shown to be effective in thousands of patient-monitored cases.

-If you’re struggling with depression and have attempted to use antidepressants to bring an end to depression, speak with your primary physician to explore the option of undergoing RTMS treatment.
+If you’re struggling with depression and have attempted to use antidepressants to bring an end to depression, speak with your primary physician to explore the option of undergoing RTMS treatment at Rehab South Florida.
 With minimal risks and zero-to-none side effects, it’s certainly a treatment option that should not be overlooked.

 Depression is many times a life-long condition and RTMS can help you to finally overcome this undesirable emotion and mental state of being.
 Are antidepressants not working?
 Than give RTMS some thought and consider it as an antidepressant, treatment alternative.